Relationship Mapping Guide to Sales Success

 According to a recent CSO Insights Sales Optimization Survey, the “average” sales opportunity has 45 decision makers – this is even larger for megadeal opportunities.
 It is critical that sales reps not only identify these decision makers, but more importantly earn their votes.

-are visual maps of the key players that enable sales teams to quickly identify the ‘must have’ votes and where the risks are in an account or opportunity.
+Relationship maps are visual maps of the key players that enable sales teams to quickly identify the ‘must have’ votes and where the risks are in an account or opportunity.
 Once you have these relationship maps, you can reinforce your sales strategy and ensure that your sales messages are resonating with the critical stakeholders throughout the sales process.

 Visual relationship maps help you gain a full understanding of the most important stakeholders, how they’re connected within the organization, and help your teams focus on execution tactics and activities to gain access and communicate value to the individuals influencing the budget and buying decisions.
 Visualizing this information with a relationship map, is critical to helping your team identify gaps in relationships and build quality relationship development plans.

 Relationship Maps take the blinders off of megadeals, and allow sales teams to do the following: